shidong-ai/DNNMark/README.md

 # DNNMark
-Configurable benchmark suite of Deep Neura Networks
+Configurable benchmark suite of Deep Neural Networks

 DNNMark is a highly configurable, extensible, and flexible Deep Neural Network benchmark framework.
 In this benchmark suite, each of DNN primitive workloads can be easily invoked separately, without any sacrifice on configurability.
 One can specify any type of scenarios for benchmarking on an algorithm-specific level.
 Second, the actual measurement can be done during the execution of any specific kernel.
 Our framework allows us to ignore the setup stages and focus on only the training steps.
 Unlike other deep learning frameworks, attaching a real database for training purposes is not mandatory anymore.
 This capability will greatly aid the computer architecture community, which is